itskriz/jungle-ruler/README.md

 A custom wordpress theme.
 Still in very early development.

 ## Installation
+Theme is still in early development and not ready for installation at this time.

 ## Credits
 This theme leverages the following libraries, plugins, and scripts: